ux-at-icfnext/samhsa-v4/docs/pages/styles/links.md

 <a href="header"></a>
 ## Header Text as link
 We headers are used as links the header use these styles.
-Note, there is no underline on defaul, only on hover or focus.
+Note, there is no underline on default, only on hover or focus.
 Link styles for body text are:
-- Family: Tahoma 400
+- family: Tahoma 400
-- Size: 15px
+- size: 15px
-- Line Height: 20px
+- line Height: 20px
-- Color: $sapphite (#1F419A)
+- color: $sapphite (#1F419A)
 - text-decoration: none;
-- border-bottom: none;
 OnHover
-- Color: $ruby (#A82D2B)
+- color: $ruby (#A82D2B)
-- text-decoration: none;
+- text-decoration: underline;
-- border-bottom: 1px solid $ruby;

 ## PDF Links